Thanksgiving may be over, but there’s still room for one more course — especially if the course is on free speech!

 And, while you’re gorging on delicious free speech knowledge, remember to use it to help you write the winning entry in FIRE’s Free Speech Essay Contest, which ends on Dec.
 31 (open to high school juniors and seniors.)
 This year’s question asks students to consider how the free flow of ideas and the clash of opposing views advance knowledge and promote human progress on campus.
 Entrants must explain, in 800–1000 words, why free speech is so important to higher education, and why censorship undermines the ideals of liberal education and a free society.

 Once again, FIRE will be awarding several scholarship awards: one $10,000 first prize, one $5,000 second prize, three $1,000 third-place prizes, and four $500 runners-up.
 Extra money to help pay for college would definitely be something to be thankful for!
-You can find more details about the contest at thefire.org/resources/high-school-network/first-amendment-educational-resources/essay-contest.
+You can find more details about the contest at thefire.org/resources/high-school-network/essay-contest.
 Winners will be announced by Jan.
 31, 2019.